 Impacts to floodplains must be considered, including any direct and indirect impacts that result from the construction and implementation of the Proposed Action.
-The 100-Year floodplain boundary, encompassing the Airport Wash, intersects with the Detailed Study Area in two locations along the Detailed Study Area's northern Due to the location of the Proposed Action, construction and implementation of the Proposed Action would not directly impact these areas and would not include an encroachment in a floodplain.
-Therefore, the Proposed Action would not cause a direct impact to the 100-year floodplain and would not constitute a considerable probability of loss of human life or cause future damage to the floodplain that could be substantial in cost or extent.45
+The 100-Year floodplain boundary intersects with the Detailed Study Area in two locations along the Detailed Study Area's northern boundary.
+Due to the location of the Proposed Action, construction and implementation of the Proposed Action would not directly impact these areas and would not include an encroachment in a floodplain.
+Therefore, the Proposed Action would not cause a direct impact to the 100-year floodplain and would not constitute a considerable probability of loss of human life or cause future damage to the floodplain that could be substantial in cost or extent.
+The Proposed Action does not include development within a regulatory floodway as delineated on the FIRM.

 A construction staging area for the Proposed Action does occur near the 100-year floodplain boundary.
 However, construction mitigation measures would be implemented to minimize erosion, such as temporary seeding and mulching and use of temporary silt fencing.
-TAA would ensure that construction activities adhere to guidelines included in FAA AC, Standards for Specifying Construction of Airports.46 By implementing the soil erosion mitigation measures including but not limited to temporary seeding or mulching and use of temporary silt fencing there would be no flooding due to construction that would impact airport or facility access roads or to taxiways or runways on the airfield.
+TAA would ensure that construction activities adhere to guidelines included in FAA AC, Standards for Specifying Construction of Airports.
+By implementing the soil erosion mitigation measures including but not limited to temporary seeding or mulching and use of temporary silt fencing there would be no flooding due to construction that would impact airport or facility access roads or to taxiways or runways on the airfield.
 The mitigation measures would also prevent any flood-induced spills of hazardous material.
 Therefore, the Proposed Action would not result in any direct or indirect adverse impacts on natural and beneficial floodplain values.